 We want to develop the best real estate talent in the DC-Metro area.

 Our recruitment process helps provide area residents with the information they need to pursue a career in building operations, and how candidates can get their education, professional development and connections to local employers all in one place: AEF.

 To accomplish our mission, the Foundation works closely with AOBA, a regional trade association that is affiliated with both BOMA International (representing commercial building owners and managers) and the National Apartment Association (representing multifamily building owners and managers).
 Although the Foundation is a separate organization, we are able to leverage AOBA’s connection to owners and managers of more than 200 million square feet of commercial office space and 300,000 residential apartment units in Metro DC.

 Address the talent crisis by developing a pool of skilled professionals.

 By identifying industry demands, and maintaining strong relationships with internship program sponsors and partner institutions, we’ll be able to provide the local commercial real estate market with the best possible candidates to meet their needs.
 Providing qualified candidates will meet the short term labor demands of the growing commercial real estate market in Washington, DC.
 We’ll attract qualified candidates by showing the clear path to advancement that a career in building engineering and operations provides, and promote the variety of training and career development opportunities that become available to AEF interns.

 Learn more about the AEF Internship Program.

-The Foundation’s Paid Internship Program, piloted in 2018, works to match qualified high school and college students with property management companies in the Washington, DC area.
-This partnership gives students and local residents the experience they need to jump-start a career in the building engineering industry, and gives sponsor companies a direct pipeline to qualified candidates for their open positions.
+The Foundation’s Paid Internship Program, piloted in 2018, matched qualified high school and college students with property management companies in the Washington, DC area.
+This partnership provided students and local residents the experience needed to jump-start a career in the building engineering industry, and gave sponsor companies a direct pipeline to qualified candidates for their open positions.